 - Breach of fiduciary duty: HOAs are responsible for managing the affairs of the owners in the given residential community.
 Owners can bring a lawsuit if the HOA is not performing its assigned tasks.

 - Negligent care and maintenance of common areas: Common property is often the responsibility of the HOA, and any injuries or conflicts that arise from these areas may result in litigation.

 - Violations of covenants, conditions, and restrictions: If an HOA violates or fails to follow rules set forth in governing documents, a homeowner may initiate a lawsuit.

-At FSSK, we resolve real estate disputes involving HOAs and homeowners.
-If you as a board member of an HOA are faced with a challenging legal problem, or as a homeowner have an issue with your HOA, FSSK Law Firm will discuss your matter with you via a FREE initial consultation.
+At Kelsch Law Firm, we resolve real estate disputes involving HOAs and homeowners.
+If you as a board member of an HOA are faced with a challenging legal problem, or as a homeowner have an issue with your HOA, Mr. Kelsch will discuss your matter with you via an initial consultation.